Lake Dallas hires former Lewisville coach Brian Miller to lead boys basketball program

 The Falcons have not finished above .500 or made the playoffs in over a decade.
 Lake Dallas is coming off a 6-19 record in 2020-21.

-But Miller believes the potential is there to transform the Falcons into a contender, and he said it will start by giving kids chances to play and improve.
+But Miller believes the potential is there to transform the Falcons into contenders, and he said it will start by giving kids chances to play and improve.

 “We break everything down into like four seasons,” Miller explained.
 “We have a program in place that holds kids accountable, gives kids opportunities, makes it competitive where they get point systems to create excitement and give them some feedback.